jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

 ![Tile layout](assets/advent-2020-4/day20.layout.jpg)

-I won't go over all the remaining step in full detail as this post would be enormous but will summarise instead.
+I won't go over all the remaining step in full detail as this post would be enormous but will give the rough steps instead.
 First, for every tile, I produced 8 copies in each of the possible rotations and reflections.
-This could then be joined to the layout to produce the full picture I needed.
+This could then be joined to the layout to produce the full picture I needed, with some concatenations producing the full lines.

 Within the full picture you needed to hunt for sea monsters.
-I chose to search using a regular expression for the middle line of the sea monster.
-Again the picture could be in one of 8 orientations however you only needed to check the four rotations to find out which rotation was correct.
+I chose to search using a regular expression for the middle line (replacing spaces with `.` was all that was needed) of the sea monster.
+Again the picture could be in one of 8 orientations, however, you only needed to check the four rotations to find out which orientation was correct (as the monster would just be upside down).
 Having done that a multi-row formula allowed me to check if the previous and following rows matched for the found monster.

-The second stage of this problem was fiddly to say the least, but fun thinking it through and though the workflow is massive actually quite a clean solution when complete.
+The second stage of this problem was fiddly to say the least (and took a fair amount if debugging), but fun thinking it through and though the workflow is massive, it is a fairly clean solution when complete.

 ## [Day 21 - Allergen Assessment](https://adventofcode.com/2020/day/21)
 - [Community Discussion](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-21/m-p/683023)